Tokaimura nuclear accidents: 1997 nuclear waste accident

 On 11 March 1997, Tōkai's first serious nuclear incident occurred at PNC's bituminization facility.
 It is sometimes called the Dōnen accident (動燃事故, Dōnen jiko), 'Dōnen' being an abbreviation of PNC's full Japanese name Dōryokuro Kakunenryō Kaihatsu Jigyōdan.
-The site encased and solidified low-level liquid waste in molten asphalt (bitumen) for storage, and that day was trialing a new asphalt-waste mix, using 20% less asphalt than normal.
+The site encased and solidified low-level liquid waste in molten asphalt (bitumen), and placed the mixture in metal drums for storage.
+That day, the site was trialing a new asphalt-waste mix ratio, using 20% less asphalt than normal.
 A gradual chemical reaction inside one fresh barrel ignited the already-hot contents at 10:00 a.m. and quickly spread to several others nearby.
+Temperature controls in the building, designed to prevent the asphalt from reaching its ignition point, were malfunctioning at the time.
 Workers failed to properly extinguish the fire, and smoke and radiation alarms forced all personnel to evacuate the building.
 At 8 p.m., just as people were preparing to reenter the building, built up flammable gases ignited and exploded, breaking windows and doors, which allowed smoke and radiation to escape into the surrounding area.

 The incident exposed 37 nearby personnel to trace amounts of radiation in what the government's Science and Technology Agency declared the country's worst-yet nuclear accident, which was rated a 3 on the International Nuclear Event Scale.
 A week after the event, meteorological officials detected unusually high levels of caesium 40 km (25 miles) southwest of the plant.
 Aerial views over the nuclear processing plant building showed a damaged roof from the fire and explosion allowing continued external radiation exposure.

-PNC management mandated two workers to falsely report the chronological events leading to the facility evacuation in order to cover-up lack of proper supervision.
+PNC management mandated two workers to falsely report the chronology of events that led to the facility's evacuation, in order to cover up the lack of proper supervision.
 Dōnen leadership failed to immediately report the fire to the Science and Technology Agency (STA).
-This delay was due to their own internal investigation of the fire causing hampered immediate emergency response teams and prolonged radioactivity exposure.
+This delay was due to their own internal investigation of the fire, which hampered the deployment of emergency response teams and prolonged the radiation exposure.
 Dōnen facility officials initially reported a 20% increase of radiation levels in the area surrounding the reprocessing plant, but later revealed the true percent was ten times higher than initially published.
 Tōkai residents demanded criminal prosecution of PNC officials, reorganization of company leadership and closure of the plant itself.
-Following public outcry, the facility closed until reopening in November 2000 when it was reinstated as a nuclear fuel reprocessing plant.
+Following public outcry, the facility closed until reopening in November 2000, when it was reinstated as a nuclear fuel reprocessing plant.

 Later, Prime Minister Ryutaro Hashimoto criticized the delay that allowed radiation to continue to impact local areas.